ubco-W2022T2-data301/project-group-group15/CODE_OF_CONDUCT.md

 ## Code Contribution Guidelines

 ### Python Code Guidelines
 - To write clean Python code, we need to implement some standardized conventions that all members will follow when committing code.
 - These conventions will follow those set out by the PEP guidelines
+- All python code should use snake case (i.e. example_var)

 1. ### Developing code in classes
 - The phases of the project will be subsetted into classes that inherit from one another, implementing Object Oriented Programming